fractal255/gha-nbconvert/README.md

 | Name            | Type (Default)                     | Description                                           |
 |-----------------|------------------------------------|-------------------------------------------------------|
 | `output_dir`    | _string_ ( `artifacts/gha-nbconvert` ) | Destination folder for generated `.py` files.         |

+If the target notebook is `src/notebooks/changed-notebook-name.ipynb` and `output_dir` is `artifacts/gha-nbconvert`, the converted .py file will be output as `artifacts/gha-nbconvert/src/notebooks/changed-notebook-name.py`.

 ## Quick Start (Workflow Example)